BlueSkies503/research-demographics/README.md

 ## Overview:
 [Google Slides](https://docs.google.com/presentation/d/1137s3_O7ktF4cMPk-cHCNadZev04o0CW/edit?usp=sharing&ouid=103298195738654763321&rtpof=true&sd=true)
-This dataset is modeled after recruitment data for an National Insitutes of Health (NIH) research program called You and U.S.(de-identified name).
+This dataset is modeled after recruitment data for an National Institutes of Health (NIH) research program called You and U.S.(de-identified name).
 You and U.S. is an ambitious research program asking one million or more people from across the country to participate.
 Participating includes enrolling online and completing an in-person visit at a local site.
 Participants share a wealth of personal data in an attempt to capture information about the whole person.
 Data comes from a range of sources including medical records, biosamples, self-reported surveys, and in-person assessments.

 You and U.S. will ultimately be the largest research data and biorepository in U.S. history and will be leveraged to answer future research questions related to personalized medicine.